OisinDavey/oisindavey.github.io/content/blog_posts/2023-04-17-IrlCPC-Reflection.md

 #### ICPC
 > The canonical international college programming contest.
 #### AIPO
 > Our national secondary school programming contest.
-The winners of this contest may go on to compete in the IOI.
+The winners of this contest may go on to compete in the IOI and the EGOI.
+#### EGOI
+> European girls secondary school programming contest.
 #### IOI
 > The canonical international secondary school programming contest.